 Scenario

-You have been asked to decide on the next steps for the migration planning.
+You have been asked how to decide and organize the work to deliver the requested architectures.

 Based on the TOGAF standard, which of the following is the best answer?